 In recent years, there has been debate about new rules or regulations to be applicable to hedge funds or other alternative investment products.
 We may be materially adversely affected if new or revised legislation or regulations are enacted, or by changes in the interpretation or enforcement of existing rules and regulations imposed by the Ontario Securities Commission or the U.S. Securities and Exchange Commission or other Canadian, U.S. or foreign governmental regulatory authorities or self-regulatory organizations that supervise the financial markets.
-Such changes could place limitations on the type of investor that can invest in our Funds or on the conditions under which such investors may invest.
+Such changes could place limitations on the type of investor that can invest in our Funds, Managed Accounts Managed Companies and Limited Partnerships or on the conditions under which such investors may invest.
 Further, such changes may limit the scope of investing activities that may be undertaken by alternative asset managers.
 Any such changes could increase our costs of doing business or materially adversely affect our profitability.

 Additional regulation, changes in existing laws and rules, or changes in interpretations or enforcement of existing laws and rules often affect directly the method of operation and profitability of securities firms.
 We cannot predict what effect any such changes might have on our business.
 Furthermore, our business may be materially affected not only by regulations applicable to us as a financial market intermediary, but also by regulations of general application.
-For example, returns on our investments in a given time period could be affected by, among other things, existing and proposed tax legislation, competition policy and other governmental regulations and policies, including the interest rate policies of the Bank of Canada and changes in interpretation or enforcement of existing laws and rules that affect the business and financial communities or industry-specific legislation or regulations.
+For example, returns on our investments in a given time period could be affected by, among other things, existing and proposed tax legislation, competition policy and other governmental regulations and policies, including the interest rate policies of the Bank of Canada, the Federal Reserve or other global central banks and changes in interpretation or enforcement of existing laws and rules that affect the business and financial communities or industry-specific legislation or regulations.